Covid 19 coronavirus: New cases are two women from UK, took car to Wellington

 "What this does prove is the importance of a rigorous system at our border."

-The Health Ministry said they are related to the border as a result of recent travel from the United Kingdom, and One News is reporting they were given an exemption to attend a funeral in New Zealand.
+The Health Ministry said they are related to the border as a result of recent travel from the United Kingdom.

-Ardern said the cases had come in from overseas, but wouldn't say if they were in quarantine or if they had been given an exemption to attend a funeral.

 READ MORE: